Vanilla-OS/ABRoot/README.md

 	--version/-V		show version

 Commands:
-	_sync-future		sync the future root with the present root _update-boot		update the boot partition
+	_update-boot		update the boot partition
 	get			get the present or future root partition shell			enter a transactional shell in the future root and switch root on next boot